-Effective energy management is highly relevant for cities and municipalities in South Africa, given the country’s energy crisis and high energy costs.
+Effective energy management is highly relevant for cities and municipalities in South Africa, given the country’s energy crisis since 2007 and resulting high energy costs.
 ENCO conducted a feasibility study to examine how a support scheme can assist South African cities and municipalities in this task and to what extent such a system could be based on the Swiss Energiestadt concept and its tools.

 Local authorities in South Africa are facing the challenge of implementing initiatives to reduce energy consumption and minimising their total energy costs while also ensuring an uninterrupted energy supply – including for residents at risk of poverty.
 At the same time, the consequences of climate change are making themselves felt more and more throughout the country, requiring South African cities and municipalities to undertake strong action to boost their resilience.